MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-intro.md

 ## Terminology updates

-Responding to customer feedback and data from user research, effective November 2020, we are making terminology updates to make usage more intuitive and more productive.
-The terminology updates are reflected below and are in the process of rolling out across Microsoft Power Platform.
+Responding to customer feedback and data from user research, effective November 2020, we are making terminology updates to make the usage more intuitive and productive.
+The terminology updates are reflected below, and are in the process of rolling out across Microsoft Power Platform.

 |Legacy term |Current term |
 |--|--|